SteelCodeTeam/Metallics-Arts/README.md

 - New paintings created by Gar Leyva (https://twitter.com/gar_leyva) [v1.6.1]
 - Fixed crafting of gems and divine metal nuggets [1.6.2]
 - Fixed a bug in crafting vials and their subsequent loading [v1.6.4]
+- Implemented compatibility with Backpack Mods implementing a new slot in CurioAPI [v1.6.5]
 <br>

 ------